kunalyeole25/RailwayReservation/README.md

    ./railway_reservation_system
    ```

 For managing trains, there is a hidden admin menu which can be opened by pressing '4' on the home page of the application.
-Password for admin is 'admin'.
+Password for accessing admin functions is 'admin'.

 ## Usage